AD congratulates Isaiah Raines of Fall River, Massachusetts.

-Kola, derived from Africa’s Kola Nut, is a full service restaurant and lounge, providing authentic West African and Caribbean Cuisine with live entertainment, particularly jazz, reggae, neo-soul, poetry, and comedy.
+Kola, which derived its name from Africa’s Kola Nut, is a full service restaurant and lounge, providing authentic West African and Caribbean Cuisine with live entertainment, particularly jazz, reggae, neo-soul, poetry, and comedy.

-Buka New York – Nigerian Cuisine, 946 Fulton Street, Brooklyn, New York
+AD visits Buka New York in Brooklyn, New York for Nigerian Cuisine

 We enjoyed authentically prepared Nigerian Cuisine at Buka New York, an authentic Nigerian Restaurant at 946 Fulton Street in the Clinton Hills area of Brooklyn, New York, which opened in 2010.